aplteam/Tatin/docs/PackageConfiguration.md

 ]TATIN.UserSettings -edit
 ```

 At the bottom there are defaults defined for `license` and `source` and possibly other properties.
-If it is not empty then the value will be used as default when creating a new package config file.
+The default will be injected when a new package is created.

 Both the user command `]Tatin.ListLicenses` and the API function `⎕SE.Tatin.ListLicenses` can be used to get a list of all licenses tolerated by a Tatin Registry.

-You can define a default for `license` in the user settings file.
-The default will be used when a new package is created.

 #### lx